m00gendai/mapping-tool-v2/README.md

 * Waypoint search:
 	* LFN Waypoints not yet covered
 	* There are guards in place for geographical location names with five letters.
 A five letter word is checked against the waypoint database and a database of known location/waypoint name hybrids.
 In case of a location/waypoint hybrid (example: EVIAN - Waypoint in Japan and village in France), precedence is given to the waypoint, with an alert notifying a possible location with the same name (i.e., the waypoint EVIAN in Japan gets plotted, and an alert notifies you about a location with the same name)
+* Query all:
+	* Special characters like umlauts, accented vocals etc are first deburred to Latin-1 for the deconstructor function to work.
+This can lead to erroneous plots in edge cases.
 * General:
 	* VFR Reporting Points are not supported
 	* Airport/VFR Reporting Point combinations are not detected